xabbu42/Master/arbeit.md

 As direct correspondence in the G3s proof is a subset of correspondence in the G3lp proof, so is its transitive and reflexive closure.
 So for any two corresponding $□$ occurrences of a family
-$f_i$ the mapped term occurrences also correspond and therefor belong to the same family $\bar{t}_{i'}$.
+$f_i$ the mapped term occurrences also correspond and therefore belong to the same family $\bar{t}_{i'}$.
 \End{proof}